mode95/Data_Science/Data_Science_in_Public_and_Social_services/README.md

 # Walletize

-An easiesr way to share payment methods with all.
+An easiesr way to share payment methods with everybody.